m5n/adoptable/README.md

 Adoptable
 ---------
-Auto-searches animal adoption sites for your companion of choice Built on top of http://shopify.github.com/dashing
+Auto-searches animal adoption sites for your companion of choice.
+Built on top of http://shopify.github.com/dashing

 Usage
 -----